matschik/krdict/README.md

 The krdict tool includes four main modules:

-- `1_download.js`: downloads Korean-English dictionary data from the Krdict API and saves it to XML files in the `output/1_krdict_xml` directory.
+- `1_download.js`: downloads Korean-English dictionary data from the [spellcheck-ko/korean-dict-nikl](https://github.com/spellcheck-ko/korean-dict-nikl) repository and saves it to XML files in the `output/1_krdict_xml` directory.
 - `2_convert.js`: converts the XML files to JSON files and saves them to the `output/2_krdict_json` directory.
 - `3_jsondb.js`: reads the JSON files and stores the data in a MongoDB database.
 - `4_mongo.js`: queries the MongoDB database and prints the results to the console.